In the Pursuit of Leisure: Music

 It has been labelled a pop rock album, and features elements of acoustic pop, electronic music, heavy metal, hip hop, new wave, reggae and sketch comedy.
 AllMusic considered it be a continuation of the style of their last album, but describe it as having more of a modern, contemporary sound than that record did.
 The cover of "Is She Really Going Out With Him?" incorporates electronic sounds from DJ Homicide, which bassist Murphy Karges described as being "goofy keyboard parts", and also has a string section.
 According to Karges, the band weren't fans of the goofy direction David Kahne took the song in, and they preferred a more raw and straightforward version of the song that was performed live.
 The single "Mr. Bartender (It's So Easy)" is a mixture of pop, heavy metal and hip hop.
 It includes samples from both Sweet's hit "Love Is Like Oxygen" and Midnight Star's hit "No Parking (On the Dance Floor)."
 The demo version of the song was built around the riff from "Love Is Like Oxygen" and hip hop beats, with the band being pleased with this early version.
 The direction of the song shifted when David Kahne got involved, since Kahne wanted to turn it into another radio hit like "Fly", "Every Morning" or "When It's Over".
 Originally, the band were considering "Chasin' You Around" as a single, instead of "Mr. Bartender (It's So Easy)".
+The lyrics to "Chasin' You Around" were inspired by guitarist Rodney Sheppard's son, who was a toddler at the time.